At a Glance

 ✨Showcase Your Expertise

 Make sure to highlight your extensive experience in information governance and records management.
-Be prepared to discuss specific examples from your previous roles, especially those that demonstrate your knowledge of relevant legislation and best practices.
+Be prepared to discuss specific legislation and best practices you've implemented in previous roles, especially in legal or professional services.

 ✨Demonstrate Leadership Skills